Best 25 Brazilian Dessert Recipes to Try Out

 Very sweet and with the consistency of marshmallow, a single bite will tell you why they are so popular.

-Today it is common to add more complex fillings, such as sausages or cheese, for an ever better flavor!
-It is served mostly during the Festa Junina, a festival that celebrates the beginning of winter, but you can buy them throughout the year in any supermarket, usually frozen.
+Pahoma are typically served during the Festa Junina, to celebrate the beginning of winter, but you can buy them throughout the year in any supermarket, usually frozen.